Lake freighter: Ship losses and incidents

 The salties Prins Willem V and Monrovia sank in the Great Lakes during the 1950s; both in collisions with other ships.
 The saltie Francisco Morazan was a total loss after running aground off South Manitou Island on November 29, 1960.
 Another saltie Nordmeer grounded on Thunder Bay Island Shoal in November 1966, but before it could be refloated, it was further damaged in the same storm that sank the Morrell and was declared a total loss.

 Ships on the lakes have been involved in many lesser incidents.
 Lakers have been subject to frequent groundings in ports and channels because of varying lake levels and silting, collisions with objects (such as the 1993 collision of the Indiana Harbor with the Lansing Shoals Light Station), icing in during winter trips and shipboard fires (including the unusual case in 2001 where a drawbridge ran into the Canadian grain carrier Windoc causing a fire).
 To prevent collisions and groundings, the Great Lakes are well-served with lighthouses and lights, and floating navigation aids.
 The U.S. Coast Guard and Canadian Coast Guard maintain stations around the Great Lakes including icebreakers and rescue helicopters.
 The U.S. Army Corps of Engineers and other agencies maintain the harbors and seaways to limit groundings by dredging and seawalling.

 November was the traditional last month of shipping before the winter layup (and lake freeze-up).
 During November, much of the worst weather of the navigation season occurs which has resulted in a disproportionate number of accidents.
-One study shows that over half of all strandings and one-third of all vessels lost to foundering between 1900 and 1950 were lost during November.
+One study shows over half of all strandings and one-third of all vessels lost to foundering between 1900 and 1950 were lost during November.

-Famous vessels
+Notable vessels

 The SS Edmund Fitzgerald is possibly the most famous shipwreck in the Great Lakes.

 The most well-known lake freighter was Edmund Fitzgerald, which sank during a storm on Lake Superior on November 10, 1975.
 Gordon Lightfoot's ballad, "The Wreck of the Edmund Fitzgerald", publicized the incident.
 The Edmund Fitzgerald became the largest ship on the lakes at 729 ft when launched in 1958.
 In addition to this, the ship was regarded for its "DJ Captain", Peter Pulcer, who frequently played music to entertain onlookers.